aws-samples/serverless-patterns/apigw-rest-api-dynamodb-lambda-cdk/README.md

 	}
 	```
 	* Choose **Send** to submit the request and receive a "200 OK" response.
-	* Open the DynamoDB console and select the table which was created to confirm that the item has been added.
+	* Open the DynamoDB console and select the `AWSomeDynamoDB` table which was created to confirm that the item has been added.
 	* Change the values for `pk` or `data` in the POST body and repeat this process to add multiple items to the DynamoDB table.

 1. Invoke the DynamoDB **Query** action to query all items by artist in the DynamoDB table:
 	* Enter the Invoke URL in the address bar.
-Add **/prod/foo** to the URL path.
-	* Add **/foo** to the URL path.
-This defines the ID that you want to query.
 	```
 	https://${API_ID}.execute-api.${REGION_NAME}.amazonaws.com/prod/awsomedynamodb
 	```